With Christmas only a few weeks away, homes around the country are now starting to fill up with expensive Christmas gifts.

 - Ensure that car and house keys can’t be seen through the letterbox, as thieves may attempt to fish them out using a wire and hook.

-- If the gifts you’ve bought came in boxes advertising what was inside, don’t leave them leave on display by your bins, as they could serve as an inventory of what’s in your home for burglars.
+- If the gifts you’ve bought came in boxes advertising what was inside, don’t leave them on display by your bins, as they could serve as an inventory of what’s in your home for burglars.
 Break the boxes down as much as possible and mix them in with the regular rubbish, or head to the tip or recycling centre.

 - If you’re going away for Christmas, make sure everything is locked up, appliances are switched off and the heating is set to a low temperature on a timer, as you don’t want the pipes to freeze up while you’re away.